-I don’t know why you started lifting weights, but I did because I wanted to have a physique that would turn some heads on the street.
+I don’t know why you started lifting weights, but I did because I wanted to have a physique that would turn some heads on the street, an aesthetic body.

 There are literally tens or even more “visions” that people have for their own bodies once they start working out, but all of these “visions” can be broken down into just 3 main types of aesthetics physiques.

-In fact these 3 types of physiques are more like different level of the same type of aesthetics after all, since they have the same things in common:
+In fact, these 3 types of physiques are more like a different level of the same type of aesthetics after all, since they have the same things in common:

 - Relatively slim waist

 - Wide back

 - Nicely defined leg muscles